v-zhuravlev/zabbix-syslog/README.md

 ## Import template
 Import syslog template and attach it to hosts from which you expect syslog messages to come

+## Create user in Zabbix frontend for syslog
+NOTE: you can use your admin user for testing
+It is recommended to create separate user in order to retreive hostnames and check syslog items existence via Zabbix API.
+Simple user with READ permissions for each Host group should be enough.
+If you use map context menu script `zabbix_syslog_create_urls.pl` then also check for write permessions to maps.

 # Troubleshooting
 Make sure that script `/etc/zabbix/scripts/zabbix_syslog_lkp_host.pl` is exetuable under rsyslog system user.
 Run it by hand to see that all perl modules are available under that user (probably `root`).